 Our best clients have understood that what is good for the street is good for the community and a smoother Council approval; That the identity of the building matters not just to the people that use the building but to the broader community and neighbours (as well as prospective objectors); That a generous garden has value beyond its purpose; That minimising services is less cost to build, less cost to run and maintain, and more sustainable.
 Our approach has added real value, well above the complacency of minimum requirements, minimum cost and priorities of private interest.

 The approach requires perseverance and commitment to transcend individual requirements of Client, Council and Cost, without compromise.
-Don’t get me wrong, compromise is often necessary in navigating an approval but we are not complacent in any compromise.
+We do this through careful Consultation, Consideration and Coordination.
+Don’t get us wrong, compromise is often necessary in navigating an approval but we are not complacent in compromise.

 But, without question, our best projects are the product of engaged and reasonable clients who have not been afraid to challenge our predispositions.
 They understand balance, acknowledgeing our impulse to educate and our willingness to be educated; discussing alternate viewpoints, bringing potentially contentious issues into common focus; averting acts of complacency that tend to narrow the depth of field towards accepting the lowest common denominator.

-It is coming to an understanding that a single solution to multiple problems is better than the sum of multiple solutions to multiple problems.
+It is coming to an understanding that a single solution to multiple problems is better than the sum of multiple solutions to the same problems.

 This is what defines us!